-Read on to see what your friends and followers might consider gauche or over the top to share while you’re preparing for the big day:
+Read on to see what your friends and followers might consider gauche or too over the top to share while you’re preparing for the big day:

-- Any complaints.
+Planning a wedding is a stressful process, but don't let your frustrations translate to your social media.
 Venting sessions should not be shared where they can easily be shown to the offending party, be it a vendor, a flaky bridesmaid, or a cousin who was late to RSVP.

 Even if you have a very private social media presence and you’re only followed by your nearest and dearest, it still comes across as tacky to specify anything about who is invited online.